-Ben Ho Park (Immunology, 1995) is Associate Professor of Oncology at Johns Hopkins University.
+Ben Ho Park (Immunology, 1995) is Professor of Oncology and Associate Dean for Postdoctoral Affairs at Johns Hopkins University.
 The goal of his research is to discover and develop novel means for treating breast cancer.

 Kevin Volpp (Health Care Management, 1998) is Professor of Medicine and Health Care Management at the Medical School and Wharton Business School at the University of Pennsylvania.
 He also is the Director of the Center for Health Incentives and Behavioral Economics, Leonard Davis Institute.
 His work focuses on developing and testing innovative ways of applying insights from behavioral economics in improving patient health behavior and affecting provider performance.
 He is a member of the American Society for Clinical Investigation (2008), Institute of Medicine, National Academy of Sciences (2012) and the Association of American Physicians (2012).

-Iris Zamir Jaffe (CAMB, 1999) is Associate Professor of Medicine at Tufts University, co-Director of the MCRC, and Chair of the Department of Medicine's Women in Medicine Committee.
+Iris Zamir Jaffe (CAMB, 1999) is the Elisa Kent Mendelsohn Professor of Molecular Cardiology, Executive Director of the Molecular Cardiology Research Institute (MCRI), and Chair of the Department of Medicine's Women in Medicine Committee at Tufts University.
 She is studying the molecular mechanisms for the protective effects of MR-antagonist drugs using in vitro, cell culture, and state-of-the art transgenic mouse models of vascular disease.
 She is a member of the American Society for Clinical Investigation (2013).